proudot/codistirf/README.md

 # codistirf
-Codistirf detects diffraction limited object and measure the distance to the closest point of the membrane in multichannel imaging.
-Codistirf is based on a  library written by Francois Aguet [2].
+Codistirf detects diffraction limited object and measure the distance to the closest point of the membrane in multichannel imaging [1].
+Codistirf is a high-troughput capable library on top of original contributions by Francois Aguet [2].

 * Multiple channel support (tested with four channels)
 * GraphPrysm export